List of Smash Hits Poll Winners Party winners: Best New Act: Betty Boo Best Group: New Kids on the Block Best Male Singer: Jason Donovan Best Female Singer: Madonna Best Rock Act: Jon Bon Jovi Best Dance Act: MC Hammer Best Single: "Tonight" by New Kids on the Block Best LP: Step by Step by New Kids on the Block Best Pop Video: "Opposites Attract" by Paula Abdul Best Dressed Person: Joey McIntyre Best DJ: Bruno Brookes Most Fanciable Man of the Year: Joey McIntyre Best Film: Gremlins 2 Best Music TV Programme: Top of the Pops Best Non-music Programme: Home and Away Worst Single: "Itsy Bitsy Teeny Weeny Yellow Polka Dot Bikini" by Bombalurina Worst Dressed Person: Kylie Minogue Most Completely Useless Person: Timmy Mallett Worst Haircut: Pat Sharp1991 awards

 Phillip Schofield was the host at Docklands Arena on 26 October 1991.
 The event was notorious for the incident in 1991 involving Phillip Schofield and Carter USM, when the band's performance was cut short, causing them to trash up the stage.
 Following this, Schofield made a remark about the band's behaviour, their guitarist Fruitbat rugby tackled him to the floor.
-The band was temporarily banned from performing on television but its ticket sales for its tour soared.
+The band was temporarily banned from performing on television but ticket sales for its tour soared.